Table football: Specific terms

-"Back-stabbing" - a term used when the ball is hit against the wall.
-Afterward, it rebounds into the back of the opposing defensive player and ends up in the opponent's goal.
+"Back-stabbing", hitting the ball against the wall on a precise trajectory that makes it rebound off the wall into the opponent's goal.
 This move is rarely seen in professional matches due to the high skills required for execution but can be highly effective against well-organized defenses.
 The element of surprise and special techniques are employed to catch the opponent off guard.